edubart/nelua-lang/docs/pages/overview.md

 ### Defer

-Defer statement is useful for executing code at scope termination.
+The defer statement is useful for executing code upon scope termination.

 ```nelua
 do